mvxt/mvxt/source/index.md

       </a>
       <p style="padding-top: 10px;">A while back, I took an online UI/UX course and completed the course with Springboard UX.
 The ultimate goal of the course was to take us through the UX journey and the various aspects of user experience design.</p>
       <p>Our final project was assembling each component of the course into one long report, and this was a complete UX report for a hypothetical product I was designing.
 I used a few programs for wireframing and prototyping, most notably Balsamiq and Figma.</p>
-      <p>My project was titled "Muser", and it was a hypothetical new journaling app I proposed for this course.
-See the <a href="https://indd.adobe.com/view/f2d39da8-6842-455f-a857-b3ad57be18db">full report here</a>.</p>
+      <p>My project was titled "Muser", and it was a hypothetical new journaling app I proposed for this course.</p>
+      <p>See the <a href="https://indd.adobe.com/view/f2d39da8-6842-455f-a857-b3ad57be18db">full report here</a>.</p>
       <hr/>
       <button class="close button">Close</button>
     </section>